popany/notes/c_cpp/syntax/value_categories/note.md

     error: lvalue required as left operand of assignment

+## glvalue

+glvalue is the set of things with identity.

+glvalues contains both lvalues (also known as **classical lvalues**) and **xvalues**.

+- identity

+  If you have (or you can take) the memory address of a value and use it safely, then the value **has identity**.

+- lvalue

+  is a kind of glvalue that cannot be moved

+- xvalue

+  is a kind of glvalue that can be moved

+### lvalue Examples

+- Examples of expressions that are lvalues include:

+  - a named variable or constant;

+  - or a function that returns a reference.

+- Examples of expressions that are not lvalues include:

+  - a temporary;

+  - or a function that returns by value.

+## rvalue

+A value that is movable is known as an rvalue (or classical rvalue)

+### prvalue

+doesn't have identity, but is movable

 ## xvalue

 An xvalue (an "eXpiring" value) is a glvalue that denotes an object whose resources can be reused